Southern Ming: Background

 The fall of the Ming and the Qing conquest that followed was a period of catastrophic war and population decline in China.
-During the period of first cold phases which started from the 1470s, China experienced a period of extremely cold weather from the 1620s until the 1710s.
+China experienced a period of extremely cold weather from the 1620s until the 1710s.
 Some modern scholars link the worldwide drop in temperature at this time to the Maunder Minimum, an extended period from 1645 to 1715 when sunspots were absent.
+Whatever the cause, the change in the climate reduced agricultural yields and cut state revenue.
+It also led to drought, which displaced many peasants.
+There were a series of peasant revolts in the late Ming, culminating in a revolt led by Li Zicheng which captured Beijing in 1644.

 Ming ideology emphasized authoritarian and centralized administration, referred to as "imperial supremacy" or huángjí.
 However, comprehensive central decision-making was beyond the technology of the time.
+The principle of uniformity meant that the lowest common denominator was often selected as the standard.
+The need to implement change on an empire-wide basis complicated any effort to reform the system, leaving administrators helpless to respond in an age of upheaval.

 Civil servants were selected by an arduous examination system which tested knowledge of classic literature.
-While they might be adapt at citing precedents from the Zhou dynasty of righteous and unrighteous behavior, they were rarely as knowledgeable when it came to contemporary economic, social, or military matters.
+While they might be adept at citing precedents from the Zhou dynasty of righteous and unrighteous behavior, they were rarely as knowledgeable when it came to contemporary economic, social, or military matters.
 Unlike previous dynasties, the Ming had no prime minister.
 So when a young ruler retreated to the inner court to enjoy the company of his concubines, power devolved to the eunuchs.
+Only the eunuchs had access to the inner court, but the eunuch cliques were distrusted by the officials who were expected to carry out the emperor's decrees.
+Officials educated at the Donglin Academy were known for accusing the eunuchs and others of a lack of righteousness.

 On April 24, 1644, Li's soldiers breached the walls of the Ming capital Beijing.
 The Chongzhen Emperor committed suicide the next day to avoid humiliation at their hands.
 Remnants of the Ming imperial family and some court ministers then sought refuge in the southern part of China and regrouped around Nanjing, the Ming auxiliary capital, south of the Yangtze River.
 Four different power groups thus emerged: